American Composers

 Now the question has to be asked --

-is this piece of music really a song?
+is this piece of music really a "song"?

-A song by definition has both words and music.
-This Barber piece has music only.
-But many years after it was composed, Barber did add words to his poignant (that doesn't mean it's "sad") music and he titled it, "Agnus Dei."
-But that is a choral piece and still not a song in the traditional sense since is sung a cappella and is best classified as a sacred chorus.
-That choral piece is not even mentioned in Houghtaling's book, though he does give a detailed description of Barber's musical career and a listing of his major compositions.
+Many years after it was composed, Barber did add words to his poignant (that doesn't mean it's "sad") music and he titled it, "Agnus Dei."
+But that is a choral piece and still not a song in the traditional sense.
+It is best classified as a sacred chorus.
+That choral piece is not even mentioned in Houghtaling's book,

 There are also a few other classical pieces on the Top 100 list: